cwiegert/neptune-external-z-rail-system/README.md

 - All files have included in this repo which were sourced from other mods, have been modified to work for this kit.
 Including the printhead hanger for the x axis rail modification and modded to support the end stop switch being flipped from stock, requireing a  finger on top of the rail to activate the end switch

 - The current offset on the x axis endstop switch is designed to fit the stock position, and the finger added to the x axis printhead will trigger a stock -8.5mm
+- **If you are using a tensioner idler pulley larger than a Gates Spec, be sure to print the Large profile tensioner housing**

 ## 🧰 Tools Required